LaserWeb/deprecated-LaserWeb1/README.md

 LaserWeb is a fully function Laser Cutter Controller which runs over http.
 Multiple serial devices can be connected to control multiple machines.

+## NB NOTE: BROWSER SUPPORT:

+This is only test/suppoted on Chrome!
+NB, for best results, use Chrome

 ## Changelog

 * 19 Nov 2015: Upgraded to latest socket.io and serialport versions (Socket.io 1.3.7 and SerialPort 2.0.5) since there are precompiled binaries for Windows - no more recompile required